jcelli/moviepro/README.md

 * update a skeleton Python script (`moviepro.py`) in order to read input from CSV files, and
 * provide SQL queries that answer 12 questions.

-The provided skeleton Python script includes database initialization commands and also includes output commands, which you should not modify.
-What you should update are the parts of the script that are responsible for reading in the input data and for running the 12 SQL queries.
+The provided skeleton Python script includes database initialization commands and also includes commands to run the SQL queries and store their output in separate output files, which you should not modify.
+What you should update are the parts of the script that are responsible for reading in the input data and for specifying the 12 SQL queries.

 ### Database Schema

 The schema of the database is embedded in the `moviepro.py` Python script and should not be modified.
 It is as follows:
-* ACTOR (id, fname, lname, gender)
+* Actors (aid, fname, lname, gender)
-* MOVIE (id, name, year, rank)
+* Movies (mid, title, year, rank)
-* DIRECTOR (id, fname, lname)
+* Directors (did, fname, lname)
-* CAST (pid, mid, role)
+* Cast (aid, mid, role)
-* MOVIE_DIRECTOR (did, mid)
+* Movie_Director (did, mid)

 ### Reading input from CSV files

 Your program should read input from the following CSV files:
+* `all_actors.csv`, containing data for the Actors table,
+* `all_cast.csv`, containing data for the Movies table,
+* `all_directors.csv`, containing data for the Directors table,
+* `all_movie_dir.csv`, containing data for the Cast table, and
+* `all_movies.csv`, containing data for the Movie_Director table.
 Samples of all these files are provided as part of this repository.

 ### Queries

 You are asked to provide SQL queries that provide answers for the following questions:
+* *Q1* lala
+*